-Godefroy (Cod.
-Theod. tom. vi. p.
-116) argues with weight and learning on the subject of the capitation; but, while he explains the caput as a share or measure of property, he too absolutely excludes the idea of a personal every province or district expressed the number of tributary subjects and the amount of the public impositions.
+Either from design or from accident, the mode of assessment seemed to unite the substance of a land-tax with the forms of a capitation.187 The returns which were sent of every province or district expressed the number of tributary subjects and the amount of the public impositions.
 The latter of these sums was divided by the former; and the estimate, that such a province contained so many capita, or heads of tribute, and that each head was rated at such a price, was universally received, not only in the popular, but even in the legal, computation.
 The value of a tributary head must have varied, according to many accidental, or at least fluctuating, circumstances; but some knowledge has been preserved of a very curious fact, the more important, since it relates to one of the richest provinces of the Roman empire, and which now flourishes as the most splendid of the European kingdoms.
 The rapacious ministers of Constantius had exhausted the wealth of Gaul, by exacting twenty-five pieces of gold for the annual tribute of every head.
 The humane policy of his successor reduced the capitation to seven pieces.
-A moderate proportion between these opposite extremes of extravagant oppression and of transient indulgence may assessment.
-[The old land tax or tributum (so called in imperial provinces; stipendium in senatorial) now became the capitatio terrena (or ingatio), and the assessment was made on a valuation, not of the produce, but of the capital.
-In the Eastern part of the empire, property was divided into a number of unities which paid the same tax, and consequently differed in size according to the value of the land.
-(Seven classes of land were distinguished: 1, wineproducing; 2, 3, oil-producing; 4, 5, 6, arable; 7, pasture.)
-The unity or iugum was valued at 1000 solidi, and might be made up of land of different classes.
-Under Diocletian this tax was paid in kind, though assessed in money (annonae, measures of corn, and capita, units of hay, &c., being equated with money-values), but after Constantine's monetary reforms the payment could be made in coin.
-Landed proprietors had, besides this tax, to supply rations for the support of the government officials and the army.
-The cap. terrena must be distinguished from the cap. humana or poll-tax, which is very obscure, but possibly fell on the coloni, as it certainly did on widows and orphans (so Schiller).
-Compare Mommsen's article in Hermes, 3, 429 sqq.; Schiller, R.G. ii.
-68 sqq.]

-Quid profuerit (Julianus) anhelantibus extremă penuriă Gallis, hinc maxime claret, quod primitus partes eas ingressus, pro capitibus singulis tributi nomine vicenos quinos aureos reperit flagitari; discedens vero septenos tantum munera universa complentes.
-Ammian. l. xvi. c.
-5. [The capul is the iugum.] therefore be fixed at sixteen pieces of gold, or about nine pounds sterling, the common standard perhaps of the impositions of Gaul.
-But this calculation, or rather indeed the facts from whence it is deduced, cannot fail of suggesting two difficulties to a thinking mind, who will be at once surprised by the equality and by the enormity of the capitation.
+188 A moderate proportion between these opposite extremes of extravagant oppression and of transient indulgence may therefore be fixed at sixteen pieces of gold, or about nine pounds sterling, the common standard perhaps of the impositions of Gaul.
+189 But this calculation, or rather indeed the facts from whence it is deduced, cannot fail of suggesting two difficulties to a thinking mind, who will be at once surprised by the equality and by the enormity of the capitation.
 An attempt to explain them may perhaps reflect some light on the interesting subject of the finances of the declining empire.